kyma-incubator/wormhole/docs/kubernetes-example.md

 ```

-If you ran the previous example too you should see two established connections with netstat:
+We can check that there're only two TCP connections established with netstat:

 ```
 $ sudo netstat -punta | grep $(minikube ip) | grep wormhole